-a.
+- a.
 An Integrated Pest Management Plan (IPMP) shall be developed and approved by Manatee County prior to the first Final Site Plan.
-Completed.
-The IPMP shall address the following items:

-- (1) Fertilizer/pesticide/herbicide/application; - (2) Golf course pest management methods and procedures; and - (3) Related quality control and assurance procedures.
+(Completed) The IPMP shall address the following items: - (1) Fertilizer/pesticide/herbicide/application; - (2) Golf course pest management methods and procedures; and - (3) Related quality control and assurance procedures.

-À training manual shall be developed as part of the IPMP for maintenance personnel an made available on site at all times.
+A training manual shall be developed as part of the IPMP for maintenance personnel and made available onsite at all times.

 - b.
-The Developer shall implement the surface and ground water monitoring plan in accordance with the Heritage Sound Water Quality Monitoring Plan included as Appendix 14S.1 in the Heritage Sound DRI Application for Development Approval Sufficiency Response dated March 1999 (Exhibit 10), unless otherwise modified with the approval of the Environmental Management Department. - c.
-There shall be no individual groundwater wells associated with single or multi-family residences allowed within the development.
+The Developer shall implement the surface and ground water monitoring plan in accordance with the Heritage Sound Water Quality Monitoring Plan included as Appendix 14 S.1 in the Heritage Sound DRI Application for Development Approval Sufficiency Response dated March 1999 (Exhibit 10), and as amended for the Moore's Dairy site in accordance with the Water Quality Monitoring Plan approved by the Manatee County Environmental Management Department (MCEMD) on October 11, 2005 and included as Section IV in the Heritage Harbour DRI Notice of Proposed Change 2nd Sufficiency Response dated September 2005, unless otherwise modified with the approval of the Environmental Management Department. - c.
+There shall be no individual groundwater wells associated with single or multifamily residences allowed within the development.
 This requirement shall be noted in all homeowner documents and disclosure statements.
 The location and well size of existing wells shall be indicated on each Preliminary Site Plan submitted for the project.
 A Well Management Plan, for the proper rehabilitation/abandonment of existing wells in accordance with SWFWMD Rule Chapter 40D-2, shall be submitted to the EMD for review and approval prior to authorization of construction. - d.
 The developer shall conduct annual inspections of the surface water management system on the project site to ensure that the system is being properly maintained in keeping with its design, and is capable of accomplishing the level of stormwater storage or treatment for which it was designed and intended. - e.
 The stormwater management systems shall be designed, constructed, and maintained to meet Chapter 40D-4 of the Florida Administrative Code.
 At a minimum, planted littoral zones equivalent to 35 percent of the total minimum lake area needed for stormwater treatment shall be required and shall be concentrated at the outfall. - f.
-Best Management Practices (BMP) for reducing water quality impacts, as recommended by the County and SWFWMD in accordance with adopted regulations of these agencies, shall be implemented. - g.
+Best Management Practices (BMP) for reducing water quality impacts, as recommended by the County and SWFWMD in accordance with adopted regulations of these agencies, shall be implemented.

+- g.
 All on-site existing underground tanks shall be abandoned pursuant to applicable State and County rules.
 All existing underground storage tanks within the project shall be identified prior to the first PSP approval.
-Completed. - h.
+(Completed) - h.
 An Environmental Assessment of the site shall be conducted by an Environmental Consultant to determine potential hazardous material locations (i.e., historical cattle dipping vats, underground/above ground storage tanks, or buried drums).
 Should evidence of hazardous material be discovered, further investigations will be required to determine the level of contamination and appropriate remediation/mitigative measures.
 The Environmental Assessment for the entire site shall be conducted and submitted for County review prior to the first Preliminary Site Plan approval.
 Development restrictions may be imposed if any contamination is discovered.
-Completed.
+(Completed)